-(Trigger warning: jokes about abuse, violence, and rape)
+(Content warning: Jokes about abuse, violence, and rape)

 The world can be a messed up place, hence the need for humor to take the edge off things.
 But is it appropriate that some forms of abuse are the butt of jokes more often than others?